ambientkit/ambient/README.md

 ### What is it?

 Ambient is framework in Go for building web apps using plugins.
 You can use the plugins already included to stand up a blog just like the [Bear Blog](https://bearblog.dev/) or create your own plugins to build your own web app.
+Plugins can be enabled/disable while the app is running so routes as well as middleware can also modified without restarting the app.
+Plugins must be granted permissions above being enabled which provides you with better control over your web app.

 Use the [Sample App Tutorial](cmd/myapp/README.md) to quickly get the sample app up and running locally.